 A Roku® streaming player displays a purple screen as shown below with the message “HDCP unauthorized.
 Content disabled”, or just a plain purple screen, if it detects that the TV or Audio/Video Receiver (AVR) does not support the proper content protection technology, called HDCP.
 HDCP is the standard the movie and TV industry requires for preventing copying of digital audio and video content over an HDMI® cable link.
 If your TV or AVR does not support HDCP and you try to play video, you may see one of the purple screens below.
 This issue may also be a result of other problems like a faulty HDMI cable or HDMI connector.
 This FAQ explains how to resolve the issue of seeing a purple screen when using your Roku player.

-To resolve the "HDCP: Unauthorized Content" issue, try these steps:
+To resolve the "HDCP unauthorized.
+Content disabled" issue, try these steps:

-- On both your Roku player and your TV or receiver, unplug each end of the HDMI connectors.
+- On both your Roku player and your TV or AVR, unplug each end of the HDMI cable.

-- Reconnect both ends of the HDMI cord, pushing them firmly, all the way in.
+- Reconnect both ends of the HDMI cable, pushing them firmly, all the way in.